 What factors influence the timeline of a divorce?

-The timeline of a divorce can be influenced by various factors, including state laws, whether the divorce is contested or uncontested, and the complexity of the issues involved.
-Contested divorces, which involve disputes over assets or custody, typically take longer than uncontested ones where both parties agree on major issues.
+The divorce timeline can be influenced by various factors, including state laws, whether the divorce is contested or uncontested, and the complexity of the issues involved.
+Contested divorces, which involve disputes over assets or custody, typically take longer than uncontested ones, where both parties agree on significant issues.

 How long does an uncontested divorce usually take?